kivy/kivy/doc/sources/guide/android.rst

 - HTC Desire
 - HTC Desire Z
+- HTC Desire HD (works with no issues when upgraded to 4.x roms, has random bugs with 2.3)
 - HTC Desire SV (Kivy apps run, but there are issues running some apps via the Kivy Launcher)
 - LG (Google) Nexus 4